-It is about time I’ve posted a lemon bar recipe, wouldn’t you say?
-Everyone needs a really good lemon bar recipe in their recipe collection, and this one should definitely make the cut.
+It is about time I’ve posted a recipe for lemon bars, wouldn’t you say?
+Everyone needs a really good lemon bar recipe, and these delicious lemon bars should definitely make the cut.

-These bars are deliciously tart with just the right amount of sweet to compliment the sour.
+These lemon bars are deliciously tart with just the right amount of sweet to compliment the sour.
 Their bold, fresh lemon flavor is paired with a more mellow hint of orange to tone things down without distracting from the star of the show.
-Both whole eggs and egg yolks are added to not only give structure but to offer a creamy and smooth texture.
+Both whole eggs and egg yolks are added to not only give structure but to offer a creamy and smooth texture to the lemon bars.
 I mixed in cream to rid any harsh bitter lemon flavor, and the brown sugar replaces some of the traditional powdered sugar to offer the crust more depth of flavor.

 - 2 cups all-purpose flour